useVenice/venice/README.md

 Zero to production in 5 minutes without a single line of code:

 1. Add environment variables (Plaid API key, database credentials, JWT secret).
-2. Embed pre-built UI with user-scoped `accessToken`
+2. Embed pre-built UI with user-scoped `accessToken`.
 3. Voila!
 Query data in your database.

 ## Quick start